manybabies/mb3-rules/README.md

 Note: This a GH repository 'home' for public materials.
 During active data collection/analysis, team members will work in a separate, private repository as a precaution against accidentally committing identifiable/sensitive information from raw lab data files.

-For instructions on how to join the MB3 data/analysis team's work, please [TBD action].
+For instructions on how to join the MB3 data/analysis team's work, please post a Slack message on the `mb3-analysis` channel.

 Quick links: